Nioce/The-GameThingy/index.md

-## Welcome to GitHub Pages
+# The Smile

+The smile is a game worked on over several weeks made in python.

-You can use the [editor on GitHub](https://github.com/Nioce/The-GameThingy/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+[editor on GitHub](https://github.com/Nioce/The-GameThingy/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.